 I am very grateful for all the opportunities I had and for all the chances I took.

-Early on, I was happy being asked to create advertising concepts for retail clients first, then advertising agencies.
-I was thrilled to begin freelancing for Greenhouse, Grey Advertising and Ogilvy & Mather in the late 70’s.
+Early on, I was so grateful to have the chance to create advertising concepts for retail clients first while working on a community newspaper, then with actual advertising agencies.
+I was thrilled to begin freelancing for Greenhouse, which was housed in an old greystone building on lower Crescent Street, Grey Advertising and Ogilvy & Mather in the late 70’s.
 I really felt like I was doing exactly what I wanted to do.
 Once I understood how advertising agencies worked, I went back to Concordia University in the evening to study Marketing Management.
 I wanted to learn how to market myself.

 Still wanting to travel, in 1978, a week in Cancun and Isla Mujeres spent snorkelling absolutely astounded me at the life under the water.
 It was then that I decided to learn to scuba dive.

-In early 1980, while building Steve Inks, I was approached by O’Keefe Printing to work with them.
+In early 1980, while still building Steve Inks, I was approached by O’Keefe Printing to work with them.
 They felt that I could grow my small client base at their company with the equipment they owned and after a considerable amount of thought, I said yes.
-For the entire decade of the 1980’s, I worked as an Account Executive/Art Director and later, as the Director of Marketing for O’Keefe Printing in Montreal, winning multiple sales awards.
+For the entire decade of the 1980’s, I worked as an Account Executive at first and later, as the Director of Marketing for O’Keefe Printing in Montreal, winning multiple sales awards and marketing credibility.

-In 1983, I headed off on vacation to Martinique to do a CMAS Certification (Confédération Mondiale des Activités Subaquatiques).
-That was the beginning of the journey to becoming a Master Scuba Diver.
+In 1983, I headed to Martinique to complete a CMAS Certification (Confédération Mondiale des Activités Subaquatiques), which was the beginning of the journey to my becoming a Master Scuba Diver.

 In 1986, I landed a project which took me to St. Martin in the French West Indies for a full year, where I helped launch the first tourism magazine on the island, Discover St. Martin.
 Brian O’Keefe had given me permission to go – and promised me my job when I returned – and we collaborated by agreeing that any projects they could produce, I would send to them, which turned out to be many.